basetenlabs/truss-examples/sdxl-controlnet-truss/README.md

 This Truss uses Stable Diffusion XL and ControlNet to generate images guided by input image edges.
 The inputs are a prompt and an image.
 A Canny filter is applied to the image to generate a outline, which is then passed to SDXL with the prompt.

-The model is optimized for generating creative, high-fidelity images matching the input.

 ![baseten_controlnet](baseten-logo.gif)

 ## Deploying the Truss